SDM-TIB/LDM_Docker/Plugins/ckanext-gitimport/README.md

 ## Config settings

-1. Add the plugin `gitimport` to the `ckan.plugins` list in the CKAN config file`ckan-entrypoint.sh`.
+1. Add the plugin `gitImport` to the `ckan.plugins` list in the CKAN config file`ckan-entrypoint.sh`.

 3. Add the yaml File `ckanext.scheming:ckan_github.yaml` to the `scheming.dataset_schemas` list in the CKAN config file `ckan-entrypoint.sh`.